yeswanth-2003/GIT-REPO-SEARCH/README.md

 # GitHub Repo Search

 A full-stack web application to search GitHub repositories, view results, and store search history.
-Built for the Digital Bevy Private Limited coding assignment.

 ## Features
 - Search for GitHub repositories by keyword